andmos/ReadingList-Data/BookNotes/Random.Notes.md

 - Hardware eventually fails.
 Software eventually works. – Michael Hartung

 - As soon as people get something, they want something new. - Fredrik Matheson

+- We’re programmers.
+Programmers are, in their hearts, architects, and the first thing they want to do when they get to a site is to bulldoze the place flat and build something grand.
+We’re not excited by incremental renovation: tinkering, improving, planting flower beds. - Joel Spolsky